-DISTRICT OF COLUMBIA SALES AND USE TAX
+CERTIFICATE OF RESALE DISTRICT OF COLUMBIA SALES AND USE TAX

-TO: FROM:
+FROM:

 SELLER PURCHASER

-TRADE NAME ((IF ANY) TRADE NAM E (IF ANY)
+TRADE NAME (IF ANY) TRADE NAME (IF ANY)

-SELLER'S STRE EET ADDRESS PURCHASER S STREET ADDRESS
+SELLER'S STREET ADDRESS PURCHASER'S STREET ADDRESS

 CITY STATE ZIP CODE CITY STATE ZIP CODE

-FEIN DC CERTIFIC CATE OF REGISTRATION J #
+FEIN DC CERTIFICATE OF REGISTRATION \

-I certify that all of the tangible personal property and services purchased from you in connection with this sale are for resale or rental either in the same form or for incorporation as a material part of other property being produced for resale or rental.
+I certify that all of the tangible personal property and services pure rental either in the same form or for incorporation as a material part of each order we shall groumber and will continue in force until revoked by written notice to rt of other property being produced for restive, provided the order contains our DC Ce o you. ale or rental.

-This certificate shall be considered a part of each order we shall give, provided the order contains our DC Certificate of Registration number and will continue in force until revoked by written notice to you.

 AUTHORIZED SIGNATURE TITLE DATE

-SELLER MUST KEEP THIS CERTIFICATE
+SELLER MUST KEEP THIS CERTIFICATE INSTRUCTIONS

-INSTRUCTIONS